 Centrally authorised products

-Mock-ups for Centrally Authorised Products (CAPs) submitted to IE, UK (NI) are not assessed by national competent authorities and no variation is required to introduce changes to the blue box.
-However, they must reflect the agreed product information texts and observe ‘blue box’ requirements (the blue-box facilitates inclusion of administrative country-specific information on the mock-ups).
+Mock-ups for centrally authorised products (CAPs) submitted to IE, UK (NI) are not assessed by national competent authorities.

 How to ‘undo’ a joint-label

-If you no longer wish to have a joint-label, please send an email to the VMD and HPRA and we will update our records.
+If you no longer wish to have a joint-label, please send an email to the HPRA and VMD and we will update our records.
 A variation to review the resultant revisions to the mock-ups will not be requested by the HPRA.

 Contact us